Consumption-based billing vs. subscription-based billing: Choosing the right model for your business

 • Cloud services and infrastructure.
 Paying for cloud resources based on usage ensures optimal cost management and flexibility.

-• SaaS platforms.
+• Certain SaaS products.
 Charging customers based on the number of active users or the volume of data processed encourages efficient resource utilization.

 • Utility services.
 Electricity, water, and gas providers can adopt consumption-based billing to promote conservation and fair pricing.